-Judge Rejects Roy Moore's Move Seeking To Delay Certification Of Senate Vote
+Roy Moore's Defeat By Doug Jones In Senate Race Is Certified By Alabama Board

 Other cases that were disproved, he said, included claims that busloads of African-Americans and vanloads of Mexicans had been brought to vote in Alabama.
 Those stories were all lies, Merrill said.

 Merrill also said he was able to identify a young man who appeared on local TV on election night — and seemed to suggest people had come from other states to vote for Jones.
-Merrill's office determined that while the man had indeed moved to Alabama he was also employed there and had been registered to vote.
+Merrill's office determined that while the man had indeed moved to Alabama, he was also employed there and had been registered to vote.

-More than two weeks after the special election, Moore has still not conceded the race to his opponent.
-In addition to the court filing, Moore is asking his supporters to call Alabama Gov. Kay Ivey and Attorney General Steve Marshall and ask them to delay certification of the vote.
+More than two weeks after the special election, Moore had still not conceded the race to his opponent.
+In addition to the court filing, Moore asked his supporters to call Alabama Gov. Kay Ivey and Attorney General Steve Marshall and ask them to delay certification of the vote.

 Announcing his last-ditch challenge, Moore said that three election integrity experts had found evidence of fraud.
 One of the experts he quoted is a self-described JFK conspiracy theorist and election analyst named Richard Charnin, who said that the outcome in some Alabama precincts had a "less than 1 in 15 billion" chance of occurring naturally.